Vegan Pumpkin Ravioli

-Extra points for you if you make the ravioli from scratch, but this easy 4 ingredient sauce also tastes delicious on store-bought ravioli.
+Extra points for you if you make these vegan ravioli from scratch, but this easy 4 ingredient sauce also tastes delicious on store-bought ravioli.

 1 tbsp olive oil